 You want to make sure that your hosting environment has caching enabled.
 Once it is set up, you want to be certain that all aspects of your site expire after certain timespans.
 By determining an expiration point, you ensure that a cache does not retain the same data in perpetuity.
 The expiration will relate to the time that each user originally accesses the content.
 You should set the cache lower for resources that frequently update than for content that you expect will generally remain static.

 - Strength reduction – Revision of the code that replaces any slow operations with speedier ones;

 - Common sub-expression elimination – Removal of any computation redundancies;

-- Code motion – Change in the position of any code if its result only changes under certain conditions, so that it won’t execute unless it’s possible that the result will be different.
+- Code motion – Change in the position of any code if its result only changes under certain conditions so that it won’t execute unless the result may be different.

 - Unrolling loops – Reducing the number of times executions must occur by revising loops to include multiple operations.